shruti-patel06/aws-codepipeline-ec2-deploy/README.md

 ---

-## Sample Post-Deployment Script
+## Sample Post-Deployment Script You can view the full script [here](./script.sh),
-script.sh
+or jump directly to the [restart command](https://github.com/shruti-patel06/aws-codepipeline-ec2-deploy/blob/main/script.sh#L10).